Protein Powder For Kids: Types And Safety Concerns

 Image: Shutterstock

 1. Poor weight gain: Approximately four percent of children and teens in the US are underweight (7).
-Pediatricians suggest increasing protein intake through food for gaining weight.
+Pediatricians suggest including weight gain foods for kids to help protein intake.
 Supplemental protein intake may be considered when dietary protein intake fails to suffice the weight gain.

 What Are The Side Effects Of Protein Powder For Children?